LaithAzer/laithazer.github.io/_posts/2017-08-07-the-6-common-mistakes-when-starting-with-react.markdown

 Still though, its patterns are a bit hard to digest in the beginning, and there is so much thrown at you when you first pick it up: "I have to use `state`?
 How is it different than `props`?
 What is a container/smart/higher-order/connected component?
 What is a functional/stateless component?
 What the hell is Redux?!
 Is Webpack magic?
 I think I might go back to jQuery.." (please don't 😬)

-From watching lots of students struggle and then start to love React, here are, in my opinion, the five most common mistakes when learning React.
+From watching lots of students struggle and then start to love React, here are, in my opinion, the six most common mistakes when learning React.

 ## 1. Trying to do too much, too fast